d10sfan/KeaCore/README.md

 ## Using (Docker Version)

-This can be used to download on a schedule, for example:
+This can be used to download on a schedule, for example.

+Note that this will only grab the first 4 pages to avoid rate limiting.
+It's recommended to download the whole series as needed using the UI, and then use this way to keep up to date from there.

 ```yaml
   keacore-cli: